J. C. Deagan, Inc.

 J. C. Deagan, Inc. is a former musical instrument manufacturing company that developed and produced instruments from the late 19th- to mid-20th century.
 It was founded in 1880 by John Calhoun Deagan and initially manufactured glockenspiels.
-It was noted for its development of the xylophone, vibraharp, organ chimes, aluminum chimes, aluminum harp, Swiss handbells, the marimba, orchestra bells, and marimbaphone.
-Church bells were revolutionized by Deagan through his design of tubular bells, and the NBC chimes were his creation.
+It was noted for its development of the xylophone, vibraphone, organ chimes, aluminum chimes, aluminum harp, Swiss handbells, the marimba, orchestra bells, and marimbaphone.

+Church bells were revolutionized by Deagan through his design of tubular bells, and the NBC chimes were Deagan's creation.
+Railroad passengers were summoned to the dining car with "G-E-C" played on a Deagan chime.